MahekSalia13/AdversarialAttacks/README.md

 VNS systematically changes its neighbourhood structure during the search.
 When improvement stagnates at k=1 (small neighbourhood), it escalates to k=2, then k=3 (larger neighbourhood), providing a structured escape from local optima.
 When an improvement is found at any k, the search resets to k=1 to exploit the new region.
 This structured expansion balances local refinement and broader exploration more intelligently than ILS.

 ### Tabu Search (TS)
-Tabu Search augments local search with an explicit memory structure — the **tabu list** — that records recently visited solutions and prevents revisiting them for a fixed number of iterations (tabu tenure T=7).
+Tabu Search augments local search with an explicit memory structure, the **tabu list**, that records recently visited solutions and prevents revisiting them for a fixed number of iterations (tabu tenure T=7).
 At each iteration, it generates multiple candidate neighbours, selects the best non-tabu candidate, and adds the current state to the tabu list.
 An **aspiration criterion** allows tabu solutions to be accepted if they surpass the best solution found so far.

 ---